 Students are strongly urged to develop and/or maintain a relationship with a healthcare provider of their own choosing.
 None of the services available to students can replace private physician services.
-The School of Nursing and hospital do not assume medical or financial responsibility for illness or correction of physical defects while students are in the program.
+The College of Nursing and hospital do not assume medical or financial responsibility for illness or correction of physical defects while students are in the program.

 Health Insurance Requirement

 Students are required to have health insurance during their attendance at the Pomeroy College of Nursing.
 A basic health insurance policy is available to students for a modest cost.
 Information is available in the main office of the college.
 Application and payment are managed online.